ebanner/tampadevs/src/blog/2022/20221016-tadhacks-tampa-winners.md

 Shoutout to Charlton Trezevant and Vincent Tang for putting this all together for months on end!

 Shoutout to our judges and mentors!
-Mauro Costa, Chris Ayers, Anne Huttel, Sam Kasimalla
+Mauro Costa, Chris Ayers, Anne Huttel, Sam Kasimalla, Jeffrey Dupree

-Shoutout to our awesome volunteers! :memo: Kat Batuigas, Vanessa Ferguson, CIPT, Hung Tran, Nick Trierweiler, Thanh Do, Leann Labelle, P. Eng
+Shoutout to our awesome volunteers!
+Kat Batuigas, Vanessa Ferguson, CIPT, Hung Tran, Nick Trierweiler, Thanh Do, Leann Labelle, P. Eng

 ## Links